Breakfast at The Aurora Hotel, a boutique hotel on Catalina Island.

 We aren’t hungry, but grab some stuff before it gets picked over, stashing it in our room fridge.
 In the meantime, we take another walk into town.
 One of Avalon’s most famous landmarks is their Casino, which is really a movie theater/ballroom – not a place to gamble.

-Unfortunately, it was surrounded by scaffolding:
+Unfortunately, it is surrounded by scaffolding.